-The following exercises help you to detect and create tidy data by practicing the essential tidyr commands.
+The following exercises help you to detect and create tidy data by practicing the essential tidyr functions

 7.4.1 Exercise 1

-This exercise asks you to inspect some tables and turn some messy ones into tidy data.
+This exercise asks you to inspect some tables and use tidyr commands for turning some messy ones into tidy data.

 7.4.2 Exercise 2

-The following table shows the start and end price of 3 stocks on 3 days (d1, d2, d3):
+The following table shows the start and end price of three stocks on three days (

 Create a tibble